Mike6x/dotnet-starter-kit/src/Tests/README.md

 ## What Is Covered

-- **Module dependencies**: module runtime projects (`Modules.*`) cannot reference other modules’ runtime projects directly; only their own runtime, contracts, and building blocks are allowed.
+- **Module dependencies**: module runtime projects (`Modules.*`) cannot reference other modules' runtime projects directly; only their own runtime, contracts, and building blocks are allowed (validated via csproj inspection).
-- **Playground hosts**: Playground hosts that reference module contracts must also reference the owning runtime module, avoiding tight coupling to contracts alone.
+- **Feature layering**: feature types under `Modules.*.Features.v{version}` are checked with NetArchTest to depend only on allowed layers (System/Microsoft, `FSH.Framework.*`, their module, and module contracts).
+- **Playground boundaries**: module code must not depend on Playground hosts, and hosts must not depend directly on module feature or data internals.
 - **Namespace conventions**: selected areas (for example, `BuildingBlocks/Core/Domain`) must declare namespaces that reflect the folder structure.

 ## Running the Tests